SchwarzIT/onyx/apps/showcase/content/en/components/02.form-elements/time-picker/index.md

 status: experimental
 ---

-The time picker component allows users to select a specific time or a range of start and end time.
+The time picker component allows users to select a specific time or a range with start and end time.

 ## Examples